vovkvlad/webpack-module-fedaration-sandbox/mf-analyzer/README.md

 One of the pages of the dashboard is shown below:
 ![img.png](img.png)

+## webpack-bundle-analyzer
+Host app and react_app also has webpack-bundle-analyzer plugins included, so that each individual bundle can be investigated

 ## Start up dashboard locally
 1. pull the latest dashboard image `npm i @module-federation/dashboard-plugin`
 2. start up container with following command: